Home

 Walk for the Wild is an annual event to demonstrate our commitment to deepening human connections with nature and to protect the thriving ecosystems we depend on.

-Join us to raise awareness and support of National Wildlife Refuges & their partners while we strive to get people moving a distance of 5K in nature in conjunction with National Wildlife Refuge Week, the second week of October.
+Walk for the Wild is an annual event in awareness and support of National Wildlife Refuges & their partners while we strive to get people moving a distance of 5K in nature in conjunction with National Wildlife Refuge Week, the second week of October.

-Join our Artwork Installation and Celebration October 26th, 2024
+Artwork Installation and Celebration October 26th, 2024

 Friends contracted local artists to collaborate with Environmental Learning for Kids (ELK) art club elementary age students and MLK High School students, as well as participants of all ages from the First Friday nights at ELK to create captivating artwork for the 56th St Entrances Gate project.